atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 ## 4. Create Network AWS Account

-In AWS Control Tower, provision the Network AWS account that will initially contain the shared development VPC.
-Later in your joruney, you'll deploy more network related resources to this AWS account.
+In AWS Control Tower, provision a new Network AWS account that will initially contain the shared development VPC.
+Later in your journey, you'll deploy more network related resources to this AWS account.
+For example, you will likely configure  and manage [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) resources in this dedicated AWS account when you start integrating on-premises newtork connectivity in your overall AWS environment.

 ---
 **Note: Use the `AWSServiceCatalogEndUserAccess` role**